Russia blasts Kyiv, other Ukrainian cities in deadly strikes

 Associated Press

-KYIV, Ukraine (AP) — Russia unleashed a lethal barrage of strikes against multiple Ukrainian cities Monday, smashing civilian targets including downtown Kyiv, where at least six people were killed amid burnt-out cars and shattered buildings.
-The onslaught brought back into focus the grim reality of war after months of easing tensions in the capital.
+KYIV, Ukraine (AP) — Russia unleashed a lethal barrage of strikes against multiple Ukrainian cities Monday, smashing civilian targets including downtown Kyiv where at least six people were killed amid burnt-out cars and shattered buildings that brought back into focus the grim reality of war after months of easing tensions in the capital.

-Ukraine’s Emergency Service said at least 11 people were killed and 64 wounded across the country in the morning attacks — the biggest and broadest since the early days of the war.
-Though some missiles apparently targeted energy facilities, others struck civilian areas.
+Police said a total of at least 10 people were killed and around 60 others were wounded in the morning attacks across Ukraine.
+The country’s Emergency Service said nine people were killed.
+The conflicting numbers couldn’t immediately be reconciled.

 Putin vowed a “tough” and “proportionate” response should Ukraine carry out further attacks that threaten Russia’s security.